ghilesmeddour/cfof/README.md

 Instantiate `CFOF` or `FastCFOF`, then call `.compute(X)` to calculate the scores. `.compute(X)` returns `sc`, where `sc[i, l]` is score of object `i` for `ϱ_l` (rhos[l]).

+You can also calculate CFOF scores from a precomputed distance matrix using `.compute_from_distance_matrix()`.

 ### CFOF (hard-CFOF)

+Use `compute` to compute CFOF scores directly from data.

 ```python
 >>> cfof_clf = CFOF(metric='euclidean', rhos=[0.5, 0.6], n_jobs=1)